Celebrating Late Summer on Lughnasadh

 Honor Where You Are

 What is ripe in your area?
-Harvest from your garden and visit the local farmer’s market.
-Pay attention to what is growing and thriving in your environment.
-Forage for herbs, flowers, and edible wild foods.
-Be in relationship with the world around you.
-Have a feast filled with locally harvested foods!
+Take note of what is ripe in your area, whether it’s in your garden or at the local farmer’s market.
+Pay close attention to the thriving growth in your environment.
+You can even venture out to forage for herbs, flowers, and edible wild foods, establishing a deeper relationship with the natural world.
+Once you have gathered your bountiful harvest, indulge in a feast filled with locally sourced foods.

 Practice the Honorable Harvest